 Never use engine or carburetor cleaner products in the fuel tank or permanent damage may occur to fuel system components.

 Follow these instructions:

-- Drain the fuel from the unit into an approved fuel container. - Drain the fuel lines and carburetor by starting the engine and letting it run until it stops. - · Allow the engine to cool before storage.
+- 1. Drain the fuel from the unit into an approved fuel container. - 2.
+Drain the fuel lines and carburetor by starting the engine and letting it run until it stops. - 3.
+Allow the engine to cool before storage.

-IMPORTANT: It is important to prevent gum deposits from forming in essential fuel system parts such as the carburetor, fuel filter, fuel hose or tank during storage.
-Also, experience indicates that alcohol blended fuels, those that use ethanol or methanol (called gasohol or oxygenated fuel), can attract moisture and form acidic gas which will damage your engine.
+IMPORTANT: It is important to prevent gum deposits from forming in essential fuel system parts such as the carburetor, fuel filter, fuel line, or tank during storage.
+Also, experience indicates that alcohol blended fuels called gasohol (or using ethanol or methanol) can attract moisture, which leads to oil/gas separation and formation of acids during storage which will damage your engine.
 To avoid engine problems, the fuel system should be emptied before storage of 30 days or longer.

 Fuel stabilizer is an acceptable alternative in minimizing the formation of fuel gum deposits during storage.
 Add stabilizer to the gasoline in the fuel tank or fuel storage container.
-Always follow the mix instructions found on stabilizer containers.
-Run engine at least 5 minutes after adding stabilizer to allow the stabilizer to reach the carburetor.
+Always follow the mix instructions found on stabilizer container.
+Run engine at least 5 minutes after adding stabilizer to allow stabilizer to reach the carburetor.

-CRAFTSMAN 40:1 2-cycle engine oil (AIR-COOLED) is specially blended with fuel stabilizer.
-If you do not use this Sears oil, you can add a fuel stabilizer to your fuel tank.
+Craftsman 40:1 2-cycle engine oil is specially blended with fuel stabilizers.
+If you do not use this SEARS oil, you can add a fuel stabilizer (such as Craftsman #33500) to your fuel tank.